Designing quantum technologies with a quantum computer: Methods

 \subsection{Microwave Absorption Spectra Computation via sQKFF}

 Most spin-defect-based platforms exhibit optical activity when interacting with microwave magnetic fields.
-This property forms the foundation of the Optical Detection of Magnetic Resonance (ODMR) technique, which has been crucial in achieving precise measurements and high-fidelity control over the spin quantum state.
+This property forms the foundation of the Optical Detection of Magnetic Resonance (ODMR) technique, which has been crucial for precise measurements and high-fidelity control of the spin quantum state.
 Spin defects are promising candidates for quantum technologies due to the capacity to manipulate the spin state reliably, e.g., via coupling to the magnetic component of incident electromagnetic waves, combined with coherence times long enough to apply these interactions effectively \cite{Fang2024}.

 Research focusing on the applications and operational enhancement of spin defects through microwave and optical frequency interactions is highly active.
 The resulting applications span a wide range of quantum technologies, including quantum memories, scalable quantum computing and sensing, as well as enabling connections to photonic architectures for the implementation of quantum networks \cite{Morton2018, Cache2025, Resch2025, Chowdhury2024}.
 Therefore, providing a way to calculate the microwave absorption spectra would demonstrate the operational utility of simulating these spin-defect-based platforms, advancing the study and development of these systems for quantum technologies.